Research & Development Society

 1. Research & Development is a massive part of industry.

-As a PhD you are well suited to help companies maintain and build an innovative culture, and this is something you should communicate when you are talking with potential employers.
+As a researcher you are well suited to help companies maintain and build an innovative culture, and this is something you should communicate when you are talking with potential employers.
 According to the Innovation Research Interchange, more than 40% of the employers surveyed said that one of their top innovation tactics is to hire new people.
 They are looking for new, fresh people who can bring innovative ideas to their companies.

 3. Companies in all sectors invest heavily in R&D